Christos Bourbos: Panathinaikos

 On 7 July 2014 Bourbos has signed a two years' contract with Panathinaikos.
 On 30 November 2015, according to newspapers' rumours Christos Bourbos is expected to leave Panathinaikos in January transfer window, because they are not in the plans of manager Andrea Stramaccioni, as he played only one match in 2015-16 season.
 The right defender is a transfer target of Veria.
 On 10 January 2016, Bourbos is finally expected to leave Panathinaikos within the month with a small compensation for his contract termination.
 On 3 February 2016,Panathinaikos terminated Bourbos's contract by immediate effect.
 The Greek right-back was not among Andrea Stramaccioni's plans and both sides took the decision to terminate his contract.

 Aris

 On 18 July 2016, Aris officially announced the signing of experienced right defender, who was recently released from Panathinaikos, until the summer of 2018.

+International career

+Bourbos represented Greece U21 from 2004 to 2006 making 8 appearnces and scoring once.